by Michael W. Taft

 Over the years, however, I’ve found that people seem to misunderstand my meaning.
 So here’s what I mean:

-2. Some people think that this makes me an atheist, but I don’t believe in atheism either.
-It’s just another idea; just another prison.
+2. Some people think that this makes me an atheist or a nihilist, but I don’t believe in atheism or nihilism either.
+They’re just more ideas; just another prison.
 Never believe any idea.
-If there is a god, it’s probably not a mental concept of god.
+If there is a god, it’s definitely not a mental concept of god—so, again, don’t believe in mental concepts.
+Do you really think you know for sure whether there is or is not a god?
+Either way, thinking that you know for sure is a belief you can let go of.
+Instead embrace the fact that you don’t know.

-3. The ideas people want to believe the most are the ones that cause a big emotional reaction inside them.
+3. The ideas people believe the most are the ones that cause a big emotional reaction inside them.
 But emotional reactions are just feelings in your body.
 They don’t make anything true or real.
 Never believe any emotion when it’s attached to an idea.
 Feelings are just feelings.
+Don’t believe a feeling.

 Please don’t believe anything that I’m saying.
 This isn’t some kind of meta-truth.
-It’s just another idea to play with.
+No Truth with a capital T. It’s just another thought to play with.
 All ideas are useful or not.
 You can play with them or not.
 That’s what they’re there for.
 I’m not against ideas or thoughts.
 The brain very naturally generates thoughts all the time.
 No problem.
+Thoughts are really good for making stuff.
 There is (probably) a reality out there, but it’s not the content of a thought or a feeling.

 Not believing anything gets you something—a real sense of freedom.
 Getting stuck to ideas is a bummer, because they don’t correspond to reality and they are notoriously fickle objects.
-Letting go of believing them means you can use them without getting burned by them.
+It’s impossible to be free if you are anxiously clinging to a belief.
+Letting go of believing means you can use ideas without getting burned by them.
+This stance of using belief systems without getting hung up in them is called metarationality or post-postmodernism.
+David Chapman has a very good website discussing this viewpoint.
+Another big proponent was an author I had the pleasure of interviewing, Robert Anton Wilson.
+Philosopher Ken Wilber also writes extensively about this way of handling beliefs.

 Try noticing the next time you really believe a thought.
 This is a great mindfulness practice.
 Can you let go of thinking it is somehow pointing to reality?
 Can you still play with it without getting caught again?
 This is a game that can change your life.